yy-beep/odin-recipes/README.md

 # odin-recipes
 Curent project is from "wwww.theodinproject.com" called Project:recipes.
-I will be making a website using basic HTML i learned until now.
+I will be making a website using basic HTML i have learned until now.